 For most claims made in the labeling of dietary supplements, the law does not require the manufacturer or seller to prove to FDA’s satisfaction that the claim is accurate or truthful before it appears on the product.

-Essentially, you could be something that may or may not contain the amount of a substance that it says it has, and it may or may not do what it claims to do.
+Essentially, something that may or may not contain the amount of a substance that it says it has, and it may or may not do what it claims to do.
 The consumer isn’t given any idea of other substances that it may interact with.

 That’s not to say that we should dismiss these natural supplements entirely.
 Some vitamins, minerals, and other supplements are useful for certain populations.
 There is scientific evidence to support certain claims, like omega-3 fatty acids being helpful for mood disorders.
 Unfortunately, it’s hard to separate out the fact from the fiction without doing some in-depth research, and even if there is some scientific fact underlying a claim it doesn’t mean that the interpretation hasn’t blown things out of proportion.

 I liked A User’s Guide To Cheating Death, but at times it seemed to go a little too far in the anti-natural direction.
 I don’t think that extreme views in either the anti-natural or anti-drug direction are particularly useful.
 It’s possible to be a discerning consumer and at least try to separate the solid evidence from the hype and marketing; it’s just a matter of keeping that radar active just as much for natural products as for drugs.